|National Statistic||Survey name||Divorces in England and Wales||Frequency||Annual|

 (The degree of closeness between an estimate and the true value.)

-The information on the divorce form is supplied by the petitioner and respondent in fulfilling the legal requirements for filing a petition.
-Since the information is required for a legal process it may be presumed that the quality of the data is good, especially as the petitioner must swear under oath (an affidavit) that the information supplied is correct.
+Divorce information recorded by the courts and provided to Her Majesty's Courts and Tribunals Service (HMCTS) is supplied by the petitioner and respondent on the divorce form in fulfilling the legal requirements for filing a petition.
+As the information is required for a legal process, it may be presumed that the quality of the data is good, especially as the petitioner must swear under oath (an affidavit) that the information supplied is correct.
 There is no routine independent statistical verification of the data, but editing checks are carried out to detect clerical, coding and keying errors.

 Since 2018, HMCTS has provided an online service for applying for a divorce.
 HMCTS estimated that the simpler and less technical service had contributed to a 95% drop in the number of applications being returned to the petitioner because of mistakes compared with paper forms.

 Revisions of divorce statistics do not occur frequently, but sometimes it is necessary to revise the statistics following improvements made to the data collection, data sources and quality assurance methods.
 In January 2010, we released revised divorce statistics for 2003 to 2007 following the identification of duplicates in the dataset.
 Duplicates were identified because of discrepancy work investigating the differences that existed between the Office for National Statistics (ONS) and MoJ divorce statistics.
 MoJ also revised their figures back to 2003.